 Cultivar differences in overwintering potential

-The K-State canola breeding program has been selecting for cultivars that avoid fall stem elongation regardless of the planting date or seeding rate and this often translates into better winter survival.
+The K-State Canola Breeding program has been selecting for cultivars that avoid fall stem elongation regardless of the planting date or seeding rate and this often translates into better winter survival.
 These cultivars have prostrate fall growth which keeps the crown (growing point) more protected at the soil surface.
 This trait could be especially useful in years when soil moisture conditions are ideal for planting but the calendar indicates it is too early to plant.
 We hope to broaden the planting window by planting these cultivars earlier while avoiding the risks of fall stem elongation and winterkill.

-Having too little or too much fall growth in winter canola depends on an interaction of the variety chosen, management practices, and the weather.
+Having too little or too much fall growth in winter canola depends on an interaction of the cultivar chosen, management practices, and the weather.
 Predicting the weather is challenging enough and this can be stressful on producers.
 Through breeding and production research at K-State, we hope to find improved ways to manage these risks in winter canola.